New York Army National Guard: Twenty-first century

 At one point during 2005 almost 3,500 members of the New York Army National Guard were serving in Iraq.
 Task Force Liberty, led by the 42nd Infantry Division, comprised 23,000 Soldiers including two Active Duty Army Brigades of the 3rd Infantry Division, the 278th Regimental Combat Team of the Tennessee Army National Guard, and the 116th Cavalry Brigade Combat Team from the Pacific Northwest.

 About 25 NY ARNG soldiers deployed to Iraq in Sep 2006 as part of the 36th Combat Aviation Brigade.

 In 2008 the 27th Brigade Combat Team was mobilized with the role of training Afghan National Army and Police forces in Afghanistan (Task Force Phoenix).
 The 2nd Squadron, 101st Cavalry deployed with the 27th BCT.
 Members of the 2nd Battalion, 108th Infantry, and 1st Battalion 69th Infantry, filled out vacancies in the deploying units.
 The brigade returned late 2008.

 The 3rd Battalion, 142nd Aviation (Assault Helicopter) deployed to Iraq in late summer of 2008 in support of Multi-National Corps – Iraq, as did the 133rd Quartermaster Company.
 The battalion returned to New York in the spring of 2009.

 The 27th Brigade Combat Team received a notification of sourcing and deployed to Afghanistan in February 2012.
 The various units within the 27th BCT were assigned various missions throughout Afghanistan, Kuwait, and Bahrain.

 The HHD/107th Support Group has recently been reorganized and redesignated several times and is now the 53rd Army Digital Liaison Team.

-Structure

-The New York Army National Guard's structure as of October 2019 is as follows:
+Organization